 Mental health is the concern of the whole community and we recognise that schools play a key part in this.
-Our school wants to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+Our schools want to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resilience.
 The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to promote further growth and resilience.
 It is recognised that young people that may be suffering from mental ill-health and are at risk of self-harm or suicide may present in school as making good progress and achieving well.

-It is therefore vital that we work in partnership with parents and carers to support the well-being of our pupils.
-It is equally important that parents share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented.
+It is therefore vital that our schools work in partnership with parents and carers to support the well-being of our pupils.
+It is equally important that parents share any concerns about the well-being of their child with our schools, so appropriate support and interventions can be identified and implemented.

-Where there are concerns that a child or young person may be self- harming, it will be taken seriously as this may indicate an increased risk of suicide either intentionally or by accident.
-If a child discloses self-harm or is found to be self-harming the DSL will take the time to establish any underlying concerns.
+Where there are concerns that a child or young person may be self- harming, our schools will take this seriously as it may indicate an increased risk of suicide either intentionally or by accident.
+If a child discloses self-harm or is found to be self-harming the DSLs will take the time to establish any underlying concerns.